bytecodealliance/rfcs/accepted/tail-calls.md

 * etc...

-The proposed design avoids dynamically tracking stack argument capacity by implicitly shrinking stack argument capacity on tail calls.
+The proposed design avoids dynamically tracking stack argument capacity by shrinking stack argument capacity on tail calls.
+This does mean that we may need to copy the return address to a new location on the stack when shrinking capacity, but it does let us avoid dynamic capacity checks.

 With that out of the way, lets get into the details.